Koredotcom/koredotai-docs/docs/searchassist/topic-guide/en/latest/bussinessrules.md

 <a class="doc-link" target="_blank" href="https://docs.kore.ai/searchassist/concepts/personalizing-results/personalizing-results-ranking/#Configuring_Business_Rules">

-  What are contexts in Business rules?
+  What are contexts in Business Rules?

 </a>

   <a class="doc-link" target="_blank" href="https://docs.kore.ai/searchassist/concepts/personalizing-results/personalizing-results-ranking/#Configuring_Business_Rules">

-  How do I edit or delete Business rules?
+  How do I edit or delete Business Rules?

   </a>